Green Card Lottery

 YOU WILL BE DISQUALIFIED IF:All entries by an individual will be disqualified if more than ONE entry for that individual is received, regardless of who submitted the entry.

 Your entry will be disqualified if all required photographs are not submitted.
 Recent photographs of the following people must be submitted electronically with the Electronic Diversity Visa Entry Form: you, your spouse, each unmarried child under 21 years of age, including all natural children as well as all legally-adopted children and stepchildren, even if a child no longer resides with you or you do not intend for a child to immigrate under the DV program.
 You do not need to submit a photo for a child who is already a U.S. citizen or a Legal Permanent Resident.
 Group or family photographs will not be accepted; there must be a separate photograph for each family member.
+DOS also published a final rule requiring that photographs submitted as part of a diversity visa lottery entry package be taken no more than six months before the date of the petition submission, and prohibiting applicants from wearing eyeglasses in the photos.
 More information about submitting photographs is provided below.

 CONFIRMATIONAfter we successfully register your entry, we will print the display of a confirmation screen containing your name, date of birth, country of chargeability, and a date/time stamp.
 We will forward this confirmation screen to you for your records.